oweb36/mws-docs/Freedom Boards/Future.md

 	## Personality
 	She is more competitive, slightmy more aggressive and less pacifist.
 She would do violence there and then, but is still nice.

 	She is still nice and kind, but not that nice as before.
 Life has shown to be futile to her.

+	DeltaCXG was the one who opened her eyes to the world's futility.
+DeltaCXG had hurt her many times and now she sees that the world needs help.
+She is way less nice so she can do the duty of helping the world a better place.
+And yes, DeltaCXG basically betrayed her at some point.
 - [ ] [ToshyFEN](ToshyFEN.md) won't grow taller, but he has extra things.